CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Semaphore and Blocking Pools: Implementation Details

 \paragraph{Abstract Blocking Pool.} Intuitively, the blocking pool contract reminds of a semaphore.
 It, like the semaphore, transfers resources, with the only difference that semaphore transfers logical non-distinguishable permits while blocking pool works with actual elements.
 The rest, however, is almost the same.
 Listing~\ref{listing:pool_basic} presents the abstract blocking pool implementation on top of \sqs{} with asynchronous resumption and smart cancellation (lines~\ref{line:pools_basic:resumeMode} and~\ref{line:pools_basic:cancellationMode}).
-Like in the semaphore, the algorithm maintains the \texttt{size} counter (line~\ref{line:pools_basic:size}, in the semaphore this counter is called \texttt{state}), which represents the number of elements in the pool if it is non-negative, and the negated number of waiters otherwise.
+Like in the semaphore, the algorithm maintains the \texttt{size} counter (line~\ref{line:pools_basic:size}, in the semaphore this counter is called \texttt{state}), which represents the number of elements in the pool if it is non-negative, and the negated number of suspended \texttt{take()} requests otherwise.

-The \texttt{put(..)} operation increments the \texttt{size} counter first (line~\ref{line:pools_basic:put:inc}), and either resumes the next waiter if the counter was negative (line~\ref{line:pools_basic:put:resume}) or adds the element to the pool structure via \texttt{tryInsert(..)} function if there was no waiter in the pool (line~\ref{line:pools_basic:put:tryInsert}).
-In our design, \texttt{tryInsert(..)} can fail if a racy \texttt{take()} operation comes to the pool between the counter increment and the \texttt{tryInsert(..)} invocation {---} both operations should restart in this case.
+The \texttt{put(..)} operation increments \texttt{size} first (line~\ref{line:pools_basic:put:inc}), and either resumes the next waiter if the counter was negative (line~\ref{line:pools_basic:put:resume}) or adds the element to the pool structure via \texttt{tryInsert(..)} function if there was no waiter in the pool (line~\ref{line:pools_basic:put:tryInsert}).
+In our design, \texttt{tryInsert(..)} can fail if a concurrent \texttt{take()} comes between the counter increment and the \texttt{tryInsert(..)} call {---} both operations should restart in this case.

 The \texttt{take()} operation decrements the \texttt{size} counter first (line~\ref{line:pools_basic:take:dec}), and either tries to retrieve an element from the pool structure via \texttt{tryRetrieve(..)} if the size was positive (lines~\ref{line:pools_basic:take:tryRetrieve0}--\ref{line:pools_basic:take:tryRetrieve1}) or suspends in the CQS if there is no element to retrieve (line~\ref{line:pools_basic:take:suspend}).